 • When you feel it’s time to refurbish or repair your awning please contact us.
 Recovering an awning may be less expensive than carrying out extensive repairs.

 Care instructions in Freezing Conditions

 • If snow is expected, you should retract your awning

 • Don’t try to operate your awning in freezing conditions

 • Don’t attempt to operate your awning if you think the mechanism is frozen

 • If it rains and the weather forecast is very cold, you should retract the awning before any ice can form.
-Additionally, when it stops raining and there is no longer any frost, open the awning and let it dry before retracting it.
+Additionally, when it stops raining and there is no longer any frost, open the awning and let it air dry and completely dried before retracting it.

 • Do not allow snow or ice to accumulate on the awning.